 - An octal number, with a 0o prefix

 - A hexadecimal number, with a 0x prefix

 All the above literals have a decimal value of 17.
 It is to be noted that floating point literals can also be decimal with no prefix or hexadecimal literal with a 0x prefix.
-They must always have a number on both side of the decimal point.
-They can also contain an optional exponent which is indicated by the upper case or lower case latter e and / or upper case or lower case letter p in case of hexadecimal floats.
+They must always have a number on both sides of the decimal point.
+They can also contain an optional exponent which is indicated by the upper case or lower case letter e and/or upper case or lower case letter p in case of hexadecimal floats.

 For decimal numbers with an exponent of exp, the base number is multiplied by 10exp: